rust-lang/book/nostarch/chapter09.md

 with this requirement, having a check like this in every function would be tedious (and might impact performance).

-Instead, we can make a new type and put the validations in a function to create an instance of the type rather than repeating the validations everywhere.
+Instead, we can make a new type in a dedicated module and put the validations in a function to create an instance of the type rather than repeating the validations everywhere.
 That way, it’s safe for functions to use the new type in their signatures and confidently use the values they receive.
 Listing 9-13 shows one way to define a `Guess` type that will only create an instance of `Guess` if the `new` function receives a value between 1 and 100.

+src/guessing_game.rs

 ```
 pub struct Guess {